-You will be based primarily at UHI Inverness main campus Monday to Thursday, working flexibly within our opening hours.
-A hybrid working arrangement to include some days of working from home is also possible, pending a review of arrangements for confidentiality considerations.
+You will be based primarily at the UHI Inverness main campus, working within our opening hours.
+A hybrid working arrangement to include some time working from home is also possible, pending a review of arrangements for confidentiality considerations.

 • BACP/ COSCA registered and accredited counsellor (or potential to re-register in a short time scale/seeking accreditation)